sanjay-ks23/sanjay-ks23.github.io/_posts/2025-10-04-Villareal vs Real Madrid.md

 In minute 56, our build-up before the shot was amazing.One twos everywhere, all across the pitch.

-Just a really boring game, straightforward, didnt expect villareal to sit back and counter, they did have good chances but the overall concensus should be clear.
-Why is vini taking the pen?? wtf mannn, he is not a good pen taker.
-I still havent seen the actionn that was given as a penalty.
+Just a really boring game, straightforward, didn't expect Villareal to sit back and counter, they did have good chances, but the overall consensus should be clear.
+Why is Vini taking the pen??
+Wtf mannn, he is not a good pen taker.
+I still haven't seen the action that was given as a penalty.

 Belllingham gives us dimensionality that we dearly need.
-Great finish from the edge of the box, someone wasnt tracking his man, where is cama going, he was marking him and then left him to go defend a cross.
+Great finish from the edge of the box, someone wasn't tracking his man where is cama going, he was marking him and then left him to go defend a cross.

 SHould have been straightforward, but we do tend to make it difficult for ourselves, I think this is kink for the players , to fight hard and "suffer" until the 90''.